 That said, it’s not a huge concern, particularly at the level they’re currently at.
 INfest8 may even prefer to be more in the shadows.
 The important thing is that Sai was able to pull off his role so effectively.
 He made good use of the stage, walking across it, coming forward to the audience, varying his height and movements.
 Some aspects of his style are a little too sexual for me to take on board, he is after all very much within the fetish aesthetic… but it was both entertaining and educational for me nonetheless.
 And given the band’s context, I also enjoyed his use of androgyny, having a little giggle as I overheard conversation wondering about his gender.
 While he does still identify as male (though somewhat fluid), he occasionally hits these lovely falsetto/head voice tones that you probably could mistake for a female voice if you happened to walk in at that point.
 Messing with the audience’s expectations is another one of those things that I love to see on stage.
 I am also stunned by his mastery of high heels.
 I tried them once.
 I stick to platforms now.

-Until recently known as SNUFF, this band is the most established out of the ones I saw on Saturday.
-They’re also the band I have the most connections to – I went to the Australian Institute of Music with the Tormentor, who handles the electronics on stage, and I’ve taken a couple of singing lessons with Alicia to help develop my clean vocals.
+the Tormentor, who handles the electronics on stage, and I’ve taken a couple of singing lessons with Alicia to help develop my clean vocals.
 The band is originally a duo, but they now perform with a drummer as well, which sometimes feels unnecessary, but does give a real kick to some of the songs, especially following a band without drums like Z(Cluster).
 And after saying so much about INfest8 not being much to look at on stage, I need to quickly point out how the Tormentor, who doesn’t play guitar, handles his electronic rig so much better – I have seen him CLIMB TO THE CEILING on his custom setup!
 And he is always rocking out, regardless of whether or not he’s actually twiddling a knob.
 He was doing this even when he was performing solo, and I just love it!

 But back to my focus on vocalists, there’s Alicia.
 I remember a long time ago watching one of SNVFF’s early shows at the Agincourt, and oh my gosh, she has come such a long way in every aspect of her performance.
 She’s always had an amazing voice, but she now commands the stage with ease and has much more confident interactions with the audience.
 Her level of professionalism is also such that when she lost an earplug, it didn’t even phase her, and I soon saw the tiny thing crushed as she continued her dance upon the stage.
 Like Sai, her style is sometimes a bit too on the sexual side for me to emulate, but as a female, I did find more that I could relate to with the way my own body works, and hopefully took enough mental notes to find more things I could try incorporating into my own routines.